-Candidates are required to present a minimum of 3 multimedia presentations over the course of their program covering topics related to Sports Medicine or Rehabilitation.
-These presentations must be at least 20 minutes and presented to an audience of their peers.
+Candidates are required to present a minimum of 3 multimedia presentations related to the species of specialty over the course of their program covering topics related to Sports Medicine or Rehabilitation.
+These presentations must be at least 20 minutes and presented to an audience of their peers in person.
 At least 1 diplomate of any specialty college must be present.
 These must be recorded in the resident's Master Log.
+ACVSMR Symposium, or other Specialty College conferences, 15-minute presentations are accepted as an exception to the 20-minute timing requirement.